 Start by knowing what data is being collected and why.
 When it is all about the numbers remember - garbage in, garbage out.
 If you are inputting bad, not enough, or even old data, you can’t expect a valuable output.
 To better understand manufacturing throughput, create a map of your workflow including labor, equipment, processes, and how they work together.
 This workflow map should also include where data will carry the most value, or indicate throughput effectors (areas and/or processes with the greatest effect on production throughput).

-A well defined workflow should make finding bottlenecks relatively easy.
+A well-defined workflow should make finding bottlenecks relatively easy.
 Finding and streamlining bottlenecks via a bottleneck analysis, might be as simple as improving communication between both machines and workers.
 In many cases, workers might already know where and why a bottleneck exists.
 If not, it is important to collect machine data to find the bottleneck's root cause.
-Some bottlenecks are from a lack of knowledge about equipments’ cycle times.
+Some bottlenecks are from a lack of knowledge about equipment cycle times.

-Cycle times can be improved by adjusting depth of cut, speed rates and feed rates to reduce bottlenecks.
+Cycle efficiency can be improved by adjusting the depth of cut, speed rates, and feed rates to reduce bottlenecks.
 However, it is important to know safe operating specifications.
-Operating within a safe operating ranges prevents extraneous wear and tear, or mitigate machine maintenance according to use to prevent bottlenecks caused by downtime.
+Operating within a safe operating range prevents extraneous wear and tear, or mitigates machine maintenance according to use, to prevent bottlenecks caused by downtime.

 Maintaining proper maintenance reduces downtime.
 It can be easy to find the cost associated with downtime and how it affects ROI.
 This relatively easy to calculate cost is often why many companies start a digital transformation plan based on preventative maintenance.

 Finding better ways of documenting and tracking maintenance can be a good way to start small, find throughput effectors, and make informed decisions on scaling or adopting new technology.
 Using technology with reminders, real-time notifications, and alerts will keep machines running and help reduce downtime, and rejected parts.